mmerabet42/ft_lexiq/README.md

 The amount of added rules is then returned by the function.
 Something else to know is that the rules are added with the RGX_READABLE flag allowing the definition to be humanly readable, it means that the engine will ignore any space characters (spaces, tabulations and new lines) that are not inside of a regular expression.

-## Global and local rules
+## Default and temporary rules

-When adding rules, you are in fact pushing them into a default global list that can be requested with the RGX_GET flag.
+When adding rules, you are in fact pushing them into a default list that can be requested with the RGX_GET flag.
 ```C
 t_list *rules;
 ft_regex(RGX_GET, NULL, NULL, &rules)
 ```

-The `rules` variable now points to that global list.
-The reason of this is that you can push rules into a custom list instead.
+The `rules` variable now points to the current default list that the engine uses.
+The reason of this is that you can push rules into some other lists instead.
 ```C
 t_list *custom = NULL;
 ft_regex(RGX_SET, NULL, NULL, &custom);
 ```

-After this call, all the added rules are pushed into the local list `custom`.
-The RGX_SET flag overwrites the current set list.
-S overwriting it means losing it, that is why you should request the current set list with the RGX_GET flag to reset it back.
+After this call, all the added rules will be pushed into the list `custom`.
+The RGX_SET flag overwrites the current default list, so it may be a good idea to request it first with an RGX_GET call.

-#### Adding to a specific list directly
+#### Temporary rules

-Instead of playing with the RGX_GET and RGX_SET flag for adding rules to a local list, you can use the RGX_TO flag in combination of the RGX_ADD and RGX_IMPORT flags to specify directly in which list to add the rules.
+We've seen how to set the current default list, but what about adding rules to a custom list without changing the current default list, this is possible with the RGX_TO flag, that allows you to change temporarly the current default list.

 ```C
 t_list *list = NULL;
 ft_regex(RGX_IMPORT | RGX_TO, "rules.rgx", NULL, &list);
 ```

 The 'rules.rgx' file will be imported into the local list `list`.
-This is usefull to avoid conflicts and duplications.
+The current default list will remain unchanged.

 ## Flags